bcaffo/LittleInferenceBook/manuscript/04_expectations.md

-## Expected values
+# Expected values
 [Watch this video before beginning](http://youtu.be/zljxRbu6jyc?list=PLpl-gQkQivXiBmGyzLrUjzsblmQsLtkzJ)

 Expected values characterize a distribution.
 The most useful expected value, the mean, characterizes the center of a density or mass function.
 Another expected value summary, the variance, characterizes how spread out a density is.
-Another expected value calcualtion is the skewness, which considers how much a density is pulled toward high or low values.
+Another expected value calculation is the skewness, which considers how much a density is pulled toward high or low values.

 Remember, in this lecture we are discussing population quantities.
 It is